miniduan/snippets/README.md

 ##### parser-api

-Contains the 3GPP schemas and generated Scala classes for parsing.
+Contains the 3GPP schemas and JAXB parsing implementation.

 ##### data-generator